Sarah Stolfa · Chief Executive Officer and Artistic Director

 Lori Waselchuk is a visual storyteller whose photographs have appeared in print and online media worldwide.
 Her work is exhibited internationally and is part of many collections including the New Orleans Museum of Art, Portland Museum of Art and South African National Gallery.
 Waselchuk also curates and coordinates exhibitions and special projects that prioritize creative social engagement.
 Most notable is Grace Before Dying, a collaborative photographic documentary about a hospice program in the Louisiana State Penitentiary.
 Waselchuk coordinated the Philly Block Project, PPAC’s 16-month visual collaboration with Hank Willis Thomas and the South Kensington neighborhood.
 Waselchuk is a recipient of the 2014 Leeway Foundation’s Transformation Award, the 2012 Pew Fellowship for the Arts, the Aaron Siskind Foundation’s 2009 Individual Photographer Fellowship, and the 2004 Southern African Gender and Media Award. email@example.com

-We would like to acknowledge and thank our generous interns for their support!
+We would like to acknowledge and thank our generous interns for their hard work!